IntroQG/gradertools/README.md

 ### How to use the tool?

 It is straightforward.
-All you need to do is to configure the tool from [tools_conf.py](tools_conf.py).
-It uses by default the same settings than the `pull_student_repos.py` tool.
+The tool uses by default the same settings than the `pull_student_repos.py` tool.
 Hence, you don't necessarily need to do any changes.
+If you still need to do some changes you can configure this from [gradertools/graderconfig/tools_conf.py](gradertools/graderconfig/tools_conf.py).
 There is one parameter in the configuration file that is relevant for this tool, that controls the pdf building (if pdfkit does not work, you might want to disable this):

 ```python